 What Does It Involve?

-In a nutshell, the alkaline diet is all about eating in a way that helps to optimise your body’s natural pH balance, by reducing the amount of acid forming foods we consume—packet and processed foods, red meat, alcohol, coffee—and increasing those that are alkaline forming, such as fresh leafy greens, carrots, avocado, beetroot and quinoa.
+In a nutshell, the alkaline diet is all about eating in a way that helps to optimize your body’s natural pH balance by reducing the amount of acid forming foods we consume—packet and processed foods, red meat, alcohol, coffee—and increasing those that are alkaline forming, like fresh leafy greens, carrots, avocado, beetroot, and quinoa.

 It all hinges on the idea that following digestion, foods become a new substance which scientists refer to as “ash,” before being absorbed into the blood stream.
 Some foods produce an alkaline ash, others an acidic one.
 Though the body’s natural processes strive to keep the pH level of your blood at a slightly alkaline 7.4 (healthy bodies will sit between a narrow range of 7.35–7.45), it’s thought that eating foods which are easier to digest and already more alkaline, will help to make this balancing process far easier.